keerthiprakashr/mynotes/azure-active-directory/aad.md

 # 1. Azure Active Directory: App Developer perspective

 Azure Active Directory(Azure AD/AAD) is one of the most complex, feature-rich, and widely used service.
 There is an overwhelming amount of information available on the Azure Active Directory.
-Often application developers and architects lose track of this ocean of information.
+Often application developers lose track of this ocean of information.
 Here, I have attempted to put together information on Azure AD required for application developers and Software Architects.

 # 2. Azure AD Big Picture